 You will wonder where you can download the GSI.
 You just have to consult this link, and then choose the GSI version best suited for your device.
 Many recommend Pixel Experience Android P, but I personally encountered problems in the flash by sending the smartphone to bootloop.
 So I opted for the GSI version Omni Android P. The convenience of a Pixel Experience resided mainly in the fact that the GAPPS were already installed but basic the functioning of the two ROMs remains the same.

 And so here, the first risk: you may have problems with the flash and then run into bootloop, so if you do not have cold blood and experience, I strongly advise you to try even minimally to think of doing such modding procedures.
-That said, once you have downloaded your GSI you will have to extract it into the ADB folder on your PC and then proceed as follows:
+That said, once you have downloaded your GSI you will have to extract it from the ADB folder on your PC and then proceed as follows:

 Make a backup copy of all your data as you will have to reset the smartphone to the factory settings.